bowenlong1/E-commerce-recommendation/README.md

 Hi Iris,

+I hope this message finds you well.
+I wanted to express my gratitude for our recent mentoring session.
+Your insights and suggestions on guiding and mentoring the junior analysts in our team were truly valuable.

-It was really nice to have second mentoring session with you.
-Thank you for sharing the great suggesions on guiding and work the junior analyst in my team, that’s was really helpful.
-As we discussed, for this new session, I scheduled a little bit earlier to be this Friday to catch up our interview discussions.
-Here's a list of questions I've prepared for our discussion:
+As we discussed, I've scheduled our next session a bit earlier for this Friday to continue our discussion on interview topics.
+Below, you'll find a list of questions I've prepared for us to delve into:

-•              Tell me about a time when you were given a substantial workload with a tight deadline, and how you managed your tasks effectively.
+Can you share a time when you were faced with a substantial workload and tight deadline?
+How did you effectively manage your tasks during that period?
-•              Share with me a significant professional setback you've encountered and how you navigated through it.
+Reflect on a significant professional setback you've encountered and how you navigated through it.
-•              Tell me about a time when you had to change direction midway through a project based on receiving or finding new information.
+Describe a situation where you had to pivot midway through a project based on receiving new information.
-•              Reflect on a time when you found yourself in disagreement with your manager on a matter crucial to the business.
+Have you ever found yourself in disagreement with your manager on a crucial matter?
+How did you handle the situation?
-•              Tell me about a time when you received critical feedback from someone.
+Tell me about a time when you received critical feedback from someone.
-Tell me about a time when you made an important business decision without consulting your manager
+Can you recall a time when you made an important business decision without consulting your manager?

-Please let me know if you have any questions Looking forward to our discussion and learning from your experiences.
+Please feel free to reach out if you have any questions or topics you'd like to discuss during our session.
+I'm looking forward to our conversation and learning from your experiences.

-Thanks,
+Thanks again for your time and insights.

+Best regards,
 Bowen